jeandenis-pierrelouis/free-disk-space-vm/README.md

 - Add structured error handling so failures, especially DISM-related issues, can trigger a reboot recommendation or an automatic retry.
 - Preconfigure `cleanmgr /sageset` options on a golden image so `cleanmgr /sagerun` can be used immediately on cloned servers and workstations without per-device setup.
 - Integrate Active Directory or inventory-based logic to identify machines approaching a defined low-disk-space threshold.
+Would be able to use the Disk Space Finder.ps1 to find machines low on space on AD > more tinkering is required since does not report correctly of what machines are online or not.
 - Trigger a scheduled task or maintenance prompt automatically when a device falls below a target free-space level.
 - Add centralized logging and reporting so technicians can track reclaimed space, failures, and reboot-required states.
 - Expand the project into a more policy-driven cleanup framework with separate profiles for servers, VDI machines, and end-user workstations.